matzes-hardware/ch341a-miniprogrammer/README.md

 * SPI can only operate at 3V3.
 Applying other voltages may damage the adapter.
 * The I2C pins are pulled up to 5V, although VCC is tied to 3V3.
 Some flash ICs may be damaged by this overvoltage.
 * The adapter can only act as I2C master, not as slave.
+* No bypass capacitors are present at the flash ICs sockets and pads.
+* The slew-rate can not be adjusted and no footprints are present to insert resistors into the signal traces.